Distance: 8.3 mile Loop | Time: 4.5 – 5.5 hours | Level: Moderate

 I recommend making Moab your home base while you spend a couple of days exploring the nearby parks.
 However, keep in mind that Moab has some great adventures of its own.

 Dead Horse State Park

 Much like the Needles District, Dead Horse State Park also does not get the hype it deserves.
-One of my absolute favorite moments spent during our three week Utah road trip was watching the sunset in Dead Horse.
+One of my absolute favorite moments spent during our three-week Arizona-Utah road trip was watching the sunset in Dead Horse.

 I still have chills.

 Arches National Park

 On the flip side, Arches National Park is one of the places fully deserving of the hype it’s received.
 You’ll want to spend a couple of days exploring Arches soaking up its popular hikes, as well as its more hidden gems.